 It's hard to imagine how someone can go nine months without knowing they're pregnant.
 There must have been symptoms.
 There had to be signs - kicking, nausea, cravings.
-It's something that is physically affecting your body.
-How could one not know?
+It's physically affecting your body.
+How could you not know?

 It's a phenomenon known as cryptic pregnancy.
-About one in 2,500 women don't know they're pregnant until they're in labor, so the condition is very rare.
-There are many contributing factors that can hide the pregnancy, like a lack of actual symptoms and obesity.
+About one in 2,500 women don't know they're pregnant until they're in labor, so the condition is rare.
+Many contributing factors can hide the pregnancy, like a lack of actual symptoms and obesity.

 Dr. Patricia Devine, the former director of labor and delivery at Columbia University Medical Center, explained, "This is an extreme situation, a very rare situation, because it is pretty hard to miss all of the signs of pregnancy."

 But it does indeed happen.
 The following cases involve women who claim they went their entire pregnancy with no signs or symptoms until delivery.
 These are stories of people who gave birth without knowing they were pregnant.

 In 2009, 92-year-old Huang Yijun of China gave birth to a calcified fetus she had been carrying in her body for more than 50 years.
 The phenomenon is known as a lithopedion, which occurs when the fetus of a failed pregnancy calcifies - or turns to stone - inside the body but outside the uterus.

 Doctors explained that the condition is similar to an ectopic pregnancy, and the fetuses rarely last for months before breaking down in the body.

 Boston native Katherine Kropas, 23, never suspected she was pregnant when she arrived at the hospital for stomach and back pain.
 Kropas had been on birth control and experienced no pregnancy symptoms in the months before her unexpected pain.
 When she spoke with a doctor she learned she was pregnant, and an hour later she delivered a healthy, 10-pound baby girl.

 "I thought I had put on some Christmas season weight, but I never thought I was pregnant," she told CBS Boston.
 "Never."